AmiralVespasien3/Exoplanets_Interferometer_Simulator/README.md

-# Exoplanets Imaging Yield Simulator
+# Exoplanet Imaging Yield Simulator

 Contains the python files to launch the simulation